-Pre-pubertal acne has been classified by age groups according to a panel convened by The American Acne and Rosacea Society .
+Prepubertal acne has been classified into the following age groups by a panel convened by the American Acne and Rosacea Society .

 Neonatal acne is estimated to affect 20% of newborns.
-These take the form of comedones (whiteheads and blackheads) that extend from the scalp, upper chest, and back; and inflammatory lesions (erythematous papules and pustules) on the cheeks, chin and forehead.
-Neonatal acne can be mistaken for neonatal cephalic pustulosis (illustrated above).
+Neonatal acne takes the form of comedones (whiteheads and blackheads) that extend from the scalp, upper chest, and back, and inflammatory lesions (erythematous papules and pustules) on the cheeks, chin, and forehead.
+Neonatal acne can be mistaken for neonatal cephalic pustulosis (shown above).

 Neonatal acne does not usually result in scarring.
 It is more likely to affect boys more than girls, at a rate of 5:1.

 Infantile acne is rare.
-It occurs in infants up to 16 months of age.
-It presents as comedones, papules, pustules and occasional nodules.
+It occurs in infants up to 16 months of age and presents as comedones, papules, pustules, and occasional nodules.
 It predominantly affects the cheeks.
 Occasionally, it leaves scarring.

 Infantile acne can rarely persist until puberty, but it is not associated with underlying endocrine abnormalities.
-Male infants are affected more often than females, at a rate of 3:1.
+Male infants are affected more often than girls, at a rate of 3:1.

 Acne in this age group is very rare.
 An endocrinologist should be consulted to exclude possible hyperandrogenism.

 Preadolescent acne — 7–12 years (or up to menarche if female)